St. John’s, Dunsford

 Like many rural parishes the church puts on a spring ham supper, served in three sittings in the parish hall, and a fall pork supper in the much larger community centre.
 A summer yard and pie sale, and fall Christmas treasures sale help to build community and raise funds for the upkeep of the church.

+We join in a Good Friday worship with Christ Anglican Church, Bobcaygeon.
+We also participate in a joint parish service hosted by St. Luke’s, Burnt River, in mid July.
 St. John’s hosts fellow parish members from Bobcaygeon and Burnt River at a special Harvest Thanksgiving service at the end of September.
-Members of St. John’s are always invited to join in activities at nearby Christ Church, including special services, quilting, Bible studies and church suppers.
+Members of St. John’s are always invited to join in activities at nearby Christ Church, Bobcaygeon, including special services, knitting prayer shawls, Advent and Lenten study programs and church suppers.

 St. John’s was built in 1859 on an acre of land deeded to the church.
 It has served the Dunsford area ever since, with the addition of a parish hall donated by St. Barnabas Peterborough in the early 1960’s.
 The current brick church replaced the old wooden church in 1982.